How to write API documentation that developers actually trust

 Your team avoids linking to the docs during demos.
 Support hires are growing faster than your product.
 Engineers are pasting the same Slack or Discord replies again and again.
 Your changelog is more useful than the actual docs.

-These are signs your documentation has stopped working, and when it does, it breaks quietly.
-You might not get to see a red dashboard.
-Instead, you get…
+These are signs your developer documentation has stopped working, and when it does, it breaks quietly.
+You might not get a red dashboard.
+Instead, you get:

 - Repetitive support tickets that burn out your team